sogno-platform/dpsim/docs/hugo/content/en/docs/Overview/Scheduling/index.md

 Every task is an instance of a class that inherits from `CPS::Task` (`dpsim-models/include/dpsim-models/Task.h`).
-Each subclass implements one method:
+Each subclass implements one member function:

 ```cpp
 virtual void execute(Real time, Int timeStepCount) = 0;